Course ReservesInformation for faculty and students

 What are loan periods for course reserves?

-Faculty specify the loan periods for print items: no loan, overnight loan, 14 days, or semester loan.
+Faculty specify the loan periods for print items: no loan, overnight loan, 7 days, or 90 days.

 How do I find out what materials are available on Course Reserve?